SocketDotTech/socket-docs/docs/getting-started.md

 4. **Get offchainVM ETH**

    To pay for the transactions on offchainVM you need native tokens.
-You can get Sepolia ETH using [the bridge](https://socket-composer-testnet-8b802af208e24e82.testnets.rollbridge.app/) or you can get ETH directly on offchainVM using [the faucet](https://faucet.conduit.xyz/socket-composer-testnet).
+You can get offchainVM ETH using [the bridge](https://socket-composer-testnet-8b802af208e24e82.testnets.rollbridge.app/) or you can get ETH directly on offchainVM using [the faucet](https://faucet.conduit.xyz/socket-composer-testnet).

 5. **Deploy the all contracts on the offchainVM and on chain instances**